iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Discussion

 \subsubsection{Marketing and Advertising}

 In marketing and consumer behaviour research, this tool can be applied to study visual attention in digital and physical advertising.
 In video advertisements, researchers can study which products, logos, and faces receive more attention and which are ignored.
-In physical retail environments and product demonstrations, it can help improve the product placement, shelf layout, or packaging design by analyzing the customer's gaze location and duration.
+In physical retail environments and product demonstrations, analyzing the customer's gaze location and duration can help improve product placement, shelf layout, and packaging design.